How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Live streaming is the internet equivalent of watching live television; a conference or event is sent over the internet and watched by people across the globe as it is happening.

-One solution to turn those missed opportunities into extra revenue is to stream the events live to others.
+One solution to turn those missed opportunities into extra revenue is to stream the live events to others.
 This creates added value for presenters and capitalizes on people unable to attend.

-Streaming a live event online not only allows people who would have attended an in-person event to participate from afar, but it also opens up the opportunity for people who wouldn’t otherwise be able to participate in an in-person event to attend.
+Streaming a live event online not only allows people who would have attended in-person events to participate from afar, but it also opens up the opportunity for people who wouldn’t otherwise be able to participate in an in-person event to attend.
 This broadens your conference’s audience, increasing your reach and boosting profits.

-In addition, you can also stream a Zoom meeting make it available as Video on Demand after the event, as well.
+In addition, you can also stream a Zoom meeting and make it available as Video on Demand after the event, as well.

 What is VOD?